 When someone close to you dies, you may need help to administer their estate (the money, property and possessions they owned and have left behind).
 This will involve valuing and collecting in the assets and possibly obtaining Probate.
 Probate is the name for the process of establishing the validity of the will and entitlement to deal with the assets.
 There may be debts and tax to be paid then the division of the remaining estate amongst the beneficiaries named in the Will.

-Its important to know that whilst this may all appear to be quite simple, there can be traps for the unwary which we can help you to avoid.
+It is important to know that whilst estate administration may all appear to be quite simple, there can be traps for the unwary which we can help you to avoid.

 If you've been named as an Executor (the person named in the Will to administer the estate) our team can provide you with the necessary guidance and support to help you through the practicalities of administering the estate for which you have taken personal responsibility.

 If, on the other hand, there is no Will (an intestate estate) and you are the family member who has stepped forward to look after matters on your family’s behalf, our team can talk you through the requirements and provide all the help you need to make sure you are able to administer the estate in the right way.

 We can also advise on more complex matters, such as completing the Inheritance Tax return, dealing with tax in the administration period and the preparation of Estate Accounts.